lennartebert/explaining_concept_drift/readme.md

 ```

 ### 2. Download the Datasets
-Follow the instructions in the `notebook 01_Import and Preprocess Data` to download and unpack the datasets.
+Follow the instructions in the notebook `01_Import and Preprocess Data.ipynb` to download and unpack the datasets.

 ### 3. Download Apromore ProDrift 2.5
 Go to https://apromore.com/research-lab/ and download ProDrift 2.5.